ShathaMelhem/Pancreas-segmentation/README.md

 # Introduction

-This is the code repository for the abstract of our new Mathitís U-Net.In our work, we were inspired by Resnet and Inception principles.
+This is the code repository for the abstract of our new Mathitís U-Net.In our work, we inspired by Resnet and Inception principles.
 Mathitís U-Net containes the main component of  Mathitís block. this block was added to enhance the performance of the original U-net in terms of DSC and provide a robust version of unet that proper for pancreas segmentation.